260.600.81 Introduction to the Biomedical Sciences

 - Demonstrate the importance of working together as a multidisciplinary public health team

 - Develop a first network of fellow students, faculty and professional colleagues

 - Methods of Assessment:

-Student evaluation is based on short self-assessment tests, class participation, collaborative case study quizzes, as well as a final exam.
-All grades are pass or fail.
+Student evaluation is based on weekly short answer and case study quizzes, discussion participation, summary reports, a concept map assignment as well as a final essay exam.

 - Instructor Consent: